timswims/ESK/README.md

 7. Once you receive the code, type that code into the Verification Code Field and click the verify button.
 It may take a minute or so for the verification button to work.

-8. In the Credit Card Details Section (Section 3) click on the Add Payment Button and provide information from a credit card.
+8. In the Credit Card Details Section click on the Add Payment Button and provide information from a credit card.
 Debit cards can be used as well.
-You will be asked to verify your address and provide the card information in separate windows
+You will be asked to verify your address and provide the card information in separate windows.

-9. In the Terms & Conditions section (Section 4), check the complete box and click the Complete button.
+9. In the Terms & Conditions section, check the complete box and click the Complete button.

 10. Following this completion your cloud account will start to be provisioned and will take a few minutes to be completed.